 The leaves are beginning to change, I see pumpkins and apples everywhere I turn, and there's a definite chill in the evening air - Autumn in Virginia is just around the corner.

 School is back in session now which means my afternoons and evenings are often filled with school activities.
-I usually make my beef stew on the stove top, browning batch after batch of meat and veggies, but this simple recipe doesn't require any browning, and it's such a cinch to throw together!
+I usually make my beef stew on the stove top, browning batch after batch of meat and vegetables, but this simple recipe doesn't require any browning, and it's such a cinch to throw together!
 Busy days call for easy meals, and this one comes together with hardly any effort, plus it's super yummy and very satisfying.
 What could be better than that?

 Super Easy Slow Cooker Beef Stew